Secondhand and Antiquarian Bookshops in the UK and Republic of Ireland

 Two rooms of books, lots of paperback fiction priced £1- £3, good selection, ideal for the many holiday makers in the area.
 Also lots of children’s books.
 Second room non fiction, esp Scottish, railways, shipping, military.
 It seems every book has been checked online and some of the prices are towards the top end, even if condition not good.
 Bargain books outside.
 Worth a browse if in Mallaig, especially as there are so few bookshops in the Highlands.
 Notices say open 7 days (not sure if this applies in winter) cash only, if no staff pay in adjacent cafe HB 10.07.23

-Old Bookshelf/CAMPBELLTOWN/8 Cross Street
+Old Bookshelf/CAMPBELTOWN/8 Cross Street

 The Old Bookshelf

-8 Cross Street CAMPBELLTOWN PA28 6HU
+8 Cross Street CAMPBELTOWN PA28 6HU

 map